saifelse/gencirc/README.md

-Genetic Logic Builder
+Genetic Circuits Builder
 =====================
-An HTML5 app that allows users to build genetic logical circuits.
+An HTML5 app that allows users to build genetic circuits.

 Features
 --------